 State Library of NSW

-This view shows First Government House, on the corner of Bridge and Philip Street (now the site of the Museum of Sydney), in 1845, just prior to its demolition.
-In the distance can be seen the square tower of the Scots Church, the round tower of St. Phillip's Church and the gothic designed St. Patrick's Catholic Church - lining what is now Grosvenor Street.
-The camels are two of three purchased by Governor Gipps in 1842 as an experiment in the introduction of camels to the colony.
-The New South Wales Legislative Council voted 225 pounds for the purchase and the camels were placed on view in the Domain.
+This view shows the first Government House, on the corner of Bridge and Phillip Street (now the site of the Museum of Sydney), in 1845, just prior to its demolition.
+In the distance can be seen the square tower of the Scots Church, the round tower of St Philip’s and the Gothic-designed St Patrick’s Catholic Church — lining what is now Grosvenor Street.

 The second Government House was completed in 1845 and Governor Gipps relocated his family and the business of the colony to the new building.

 In 1842 Gipps purchased three camels which had been brought to Australia.
 It was hoped that camels might prove useful in exploring the interior.
 For many years the camels grazed in the Domain.